 This museum exhibits an eloquent and meaningful selection of Basque and Spanish art from the twentieth century through to the present day.

 The Bilbao Guggenheim Museum is situated on an area of 32,500 square metres right next to and at the level of the Nervión estuary.
-This means it is 16 metres below the city of Bilbao and is crossed at one end by the enormous La Salve bridge, one of the main entry points to the city .
+This means it is 16 metres below the city of Bilbao and is crossed at one end by the enormous La Salve bridge.

 San Sebastián Aquarium contains over 5,000 fish including many surprising species.
 Its large oceanarium crossed by a 360 degree tunnel makes it unique in Europe.

 Possibly the first writings in the peninsular Romance language now known as Castilian Spanish are documented here in Yuso Monastery in the form of the Notes of San Millán de la Cogolla.
-These are the first references relating to the Spanish language, the monasteries here being at the heart of medieval culture and the origins of the Castilian tongue.
+These are the first references relating to the Spanish language, the monasteries here being the origins of the Castilian tongue.

 Wide fairways fringed by oak and holly together with the design of their holes make these courses a joy to play on, not only for the golf but for the surrounding countryside too.